band/markpub-bskypost/README.md

 **Note**: Never commit your `.env` file to version control.
 Add it to your `.gitignore` file.

-Website host and Git repository
+Website host and Git repository:

 The host on which the website is deployed, and the repository holding the Markdown files can be specified on the command line, or in a file in the working directory named `bskypost.yaml` .
 Here is an example file: